andreatramacere/Geneva_HighEnergy_Course/README.md

 ## Instructions for the hands-on session:

 ### Requirements
 We will work with version 1.2.2.
-There binaries are distributed only for linux and MacOS(X86 architecture),
+There binaries are distributed only for **linux** and **MacOS(X86 architecture)**,

- - If you have a Mac with ARM architecture (M1/2/3), please contact  me to install from source, or to install the binaries of version 1.3.0.
-I will setup a zoom call to guide you during the installation
+ - If you have a **Mac with ARM architecture (M1/2/3)**, and you system is not able to install the X86 version, please contact me to install from source, or to install the binaries of version 1.3.0.
+I will setup a Zoom call to guide you during the installation

- - for windows users, please use WSL: https://learn.microsoft.com/en-us/windows/wsl/install
+ - for **Windows** users, please install WSL: https://learn.microsoft.com/en-us/windows/wsl/install

  - in case of impossibility to run the code on your laptop, you can run the notebooks on a remote binder server (see next section)